Academic Committee (Clinical Radiology)

 Terms of Reference

-- matters relating to academic development and radiological research.
+matters relating to academic development and radiological research.

-- methods by which the RCR can encourage and foster research in radiological practice and education.
+methods by which the RCR can encourage and foster research in radiological practice and education.

-- defining criteria and terms of reference for RCR and joint-RCR Research Fellowships with sign-off from the Faculty Leadership Team.
+defining criteria and terms of reference for RCR and joint-RCR Research Fellowships, with sign-off from the Faculty Leadership Team.

-- appointing the Röentgen Professor.
+appointing the Roentgen Professor.

 Membership